Dilanthi Amaratunga

-Dilanthi Amaratunga is a Sri Lankan scientist.
+Dilanthi Amaratunga, FRGS is a Sri Lankan scientist.
 She is a quantity surveyor who leads research and international projects into disaster mitigation, reconstruction and resilience.

 Early life and education

 Amaratunga was born in Sri Lanka, spending her early life in Panadura.
 She went to Visakha Vidyalaya a girls school, for secondary education.
 In 1993 she graduated with a B.Sc. in Quantity Surveying (First Class Hons) from the Department of Building Economics, University of Moratuwa.
 She was awarded a PhD for a study of ‘Theory Building in Facilities Management Performance Measurement: Application of Core Performance Measurement and Management Principles’ in 2001 from the Research Institute for the Built and Human Environment, at the University of Salford, UK.

 Career

 Amaratunga is an academic, holding Professorial positions at the Universities of Salford (2006-2014) and Huddersfield (2014-) in the UK.
 She was appointed Professor of Disaster Management at Salford in 2006.
 Between 2009 and 2014 Amaratunga was Head of the Centre for Disaster Resilience and the Associate Head of School (International) of the Built Environment.
 In 2014 she joined the University of Huddersfield as Professor of Disaster Risk Reduction and Management and Co-Head of the Global Disaster Resilience Centre.